所有页面

 Assistants

-The System Default Assistant comes with relatively universal parameters (without prompts).
-You can use it directly or find the presets you need on the Agents page.
+The System Default Assistant provides a general parameter preset (no prompt).
+You can use it directly or find the preset you need on the Agents Page.

 Topics

-The Assistant is the parent set of Topics.
-A single assistant can create multiple topics (i.e., conversations).
-All Topics share the parameter settings and preset prompts (prompt) of the Assistant.
+An Assistant is the parent set of Topics.
+Multiple topics (i.e., conversations) can be created under a single assistant.
+All Topics share the Assistant's parameter settings and prompt presets, among other model settings.

-New Topic Creates a new topic under the current assistant.
+New Topic creates a new topic within the current assistant.

-Upload Image or Document Image upload requires model support.
-Uploading documents will automatically parse text as context for the model.
+Upload Image or Document requires model support for image uploads.
+Uploading documents will automatically parse them into text to be provided as context to the model.

-Web Search Requires configuration of web search information in settings.
-Search results are provided as context to the LLM.
-See Web Search Mode.
+Web Search requires configuring web search related information in the settings.
+Search results are returned to the large model as context.
+For details, see Web Search Mode.

-Knowledge Base Enables the knowledge base.
-See Knowledge Base Tutorial.
+Knowledge Base enables the knowledge base feature.
+For details, see Knowledge Base Tutorial.

-MCP Server Enables MCP server functionality.
-See MCP Usage Tutorial.
+MCP Server enables the MCP server feature.
+For details, see MCP Usage Tutorial.

-Due to technical reasons, you must manually enable this button to generate images.
-This button will be removed after optimization.
+Due to technical reasons, you must manually enable the button to generate images.
+This button will be removed after this feature is optimized.

-Select Model Switches to the specified model for subsequent conversations while preserving context.
+Select Model switches to the specified model for subsequent conversations while preserving the context.

-Clear Messages Deletes all content in this topic.
+Clear Messages deletes all content under this topic.

-Clear Context Truncates the context available to the model without deleting content—the model "forgets" previous conversation content.
+Clear Context truncates the context available to the model without deleting content, meaning the model will "forget" previous conversation content.

-Estimated Token Count Shows estimated token usage: Current Context, Max Context (∞ indicates unlimited context), Current Message Word Count, and Estimated Tokens.
+Estimated Token Count displays the estimated token count.
+The four values represent Current Context Count, Maximum Context Count (∞ indicates unlimited context), Current Input Box Message Character Count, and Estimated Token Count.

-Translate Translates the current input box content into English.
+Translate translates the content in the current input box into English.

 Model Settings

-Model settings synchronize with the Model Settings parameters in assistant settings.
-See Edit Assistant.
+Model settings are synchronized with the Model Settings parameters in the assistant settings.
+For details, see Assistant Settings.

-In chat settings, only the model settings apply to the current assistant.
-Other settings apply globally.
-For example, setting the message style to bubbles applies to all topics under all assistants.
+In the conversation settings, only the model settings apply to the current assistant; other settings apply globally.
+For example, if you set the message style to bubbles, it will be in bubble style for any topic of any assistant.

 Message Settings